 Ingrid Lidberg – Positive Coaching Psychologist, Transformational Coach, Steiner Teacher, Member of the British Psychological Society, BSc, B.A., MSc, MBPsS

-Ingrid is passionate about helping others achieve their goals and fulfil their potential, by combining a knowledge and understanding of coaching and psychology.
-This is done by providing challenging and thought provoking questions that lead to clarity, have breakthroughs or answer difficult questions, which in turn can lead to transformation.
+Ingrid is passionate about helping others achieve their goals and fulfil their potential by combining a knowledge and understanding of coaching and positive psychology.
+This is done by providing challenging and thought-provoking questions that bring clarity, breakthroughs and lead to transformation.

-Ingrid has been a Graduate Member of the British Psychological Society since 2007, the Division of Occupational Psychology.
-She is also a member of the Special Group in Coaching Psychology and the Special Group for Independent Practitioners.
-In addition, Ingrid is a happy mother of two children aged 10 and 13, with a passion for cooking and travelling, as well as an animal lover.
+Ingrid has been a Graduate Member of the British Psychological Society, the Division of Occupational Psychology, since 2007.
+She is also a member of the Division of Coaching Psychology since 2010 and the Special Group for Independent Practitioners since 2016.
+In her personal life, Ingrid is a happy mother of two, with a passion for cooking, travelling and an animal lover.

 Accreditations and Membership: